blind-oracle/cortex-tenant/README.md

 ## Overview

-Cortex tenants (separate namespaces where metrics are stored to and queried from) are identified by `X-Scope-OrgID` HTTP header on both writes and queries.
+Cortex/Mimir tenants (separate namespaces where metrics are stored to and queried from) are identified by `X-Scope-OrgID` HTTP header on both writes and queries.

 ~~Problem is that Prometheus can't be configured to send this header~~ Actually in some recent version (year 2021 onwards) this functionality was added, but the tenant is the same for all jobs.
 This makes it impossible to use a single Prometheus (or an HA pair) to write to multiple tenants.